 Ama pearl divers at Mikimoto Pearl Island

 Mikimoto Pearl Island is the birthplace of Japan’s cultured pearl industry.
-There is a museum here and you can see demonstrations by the famous ama female pearl divers who dive without air tanks or scuba equipment.
-Mikimoto Pearl Island is a 7 minute walk from Toba Station.
+There is a pearl museum, a memorial hall dedicated to Kokichi Mikimoto, and daily demonstrations by ama female divers, who traditionally dived without air tanks or scuba equipment.
+Mikimoto Pearl Island is about a 5-minute walk from Kintetsu and JR Toba Station.

 The Toba Sea-Folk Museum